YoussefElshemy99/Smartphone-Price-Prediction/README.md

 ## 🧪 Evaluation

-Models were evaluated on the test set using: - Accuracy - Precision, Recall, F1-score - Confusion Matrix
+Models were evaluated on the test set using: Accuracy, Precision, Recall, F1-score, and Confusion Matrix

 The best-performing model was selected based on these metrics.